AbdouSarr/libfvad-swift/README.md

-# libfvad-swift
+# libfvad_swift

-libfvad-swift is an open-source Swift package that provides an easy-to-use iOS API for WebRTC's voice activity detection feature (VAD).
+libfvad_swift is an open-source Swift package that provides an easy-to-use iOS API for WebRTC's voice activity detection feature (VAD).

 forked and ported to SPM from the original implementation [here](https://github.com/dpirch/libfvad).